 The INTJ As An Entrepreneur

 Think Elon Musk.
-The INTJ is an entrepreneur that doesn’t see boundaries as limitations, but as details that haven’t been worked out yet.
-Because the INTJ is self-confident, they are more comfortable than other personality types when taking on what some see as unsurmountable risk.
+The INTJ is an entrepreneur that doesn’t see boundaries as limitations but as details that haven’t been worked out yet.
+Because INTJ is self-confident, they are more comfortable than other personality types when taking on what some see as unsurmountable risks.

 Just as with all other careers, the entrepreneurial INTJ has the probability of being one of the highest paid in their field.
 However, with the combination of knowledge and skill, the entrepreneurial INTJ may make millions, or even billions, yet find that the money is always secondary or tertiary to the payoff of discovery and innovation.